HL7/fhir-mCODE-ig/fsh/ig-data/input/pagecontent/index.md

     <li><b>Use Case 1</b>: <a href="mCODE-UseCase-RCC.docx">Comparative Effectiveness Analysis and Cooperative Decision Making</a></li>
     <li><b>Use Case 2</b>: <a href="mCODE-UseCase-NGS.docx">Comparative Effectiveness Analysis with Next Generation Sequencing (NGS)</a></li>
 </ul>
-<p>While mCODE ultimately is meant to be applicable to across all types of cancer, the initial focus (and both use cases) has been on solid tumors.</p>
+<p>While mCODE ultimately is meant to be applicable across all types of cancer, the initial focus (and both use cases) has been on solid tumors.</p>

 <p>In addition to information obtained from subject matter experts, several pre-existing standards, nomenclatures, and guidelines were consulted in the development of this specification, including:</p>
 <ul>